Southern states declare state of emergency ahead of subtropical storm

 Hurricane season doesn't officially begin until June 1, but Alberto apparently missed the memo.
 The tropical system became a subtropical storm Friday, the hurricane center said.
 As it travels up the warm waters of the Gulf, it could well become a full tropical storm.

-As of 11 a.m.
-ET Saturday, parts of Cuba and the Florida Keys were under a tropical storm warning, and a tropical storm watch is in effect for parts of Florida, Georgia and Louisiana, meaning the conditions for a full storm are possible in the next 48 hours.
+A tropical storm watch is in effect for parts of Mississippi and Alabama, meaning the conditions for a full storm are possible in the next 48 hours.

-The early storm doesn’t necessarily mean it will be a busier-than-usual hurricane season though.
-The official National Hurricane Center forecast released Thursday said the season is likely to be near or above normal.
+The early storm doesn't necessarily mean hurricane season will be as busy as last year's though.
+The season is likely to be "near or above normal," according to the hurricane center.